 - You can make fun silverware bundles with black napkins and black plastic silverware.
 Wrap a strand of black beads around the bundle and you have tableware and a favor in one!

-- Over The Hill Paper Goods are perfect (and no dishes required).
+- Holy Bleep theme paper goods are perfect (and no dishes required).

 - Serve a "Screw Old Age" screwdriver or "Old as Dirt" dirty martini as your signature drink, along with a fun beverage napkin.

 - Use terracotta pots filled with potting soil as a centerpiece.
 Add a little plant sign stuck into it that reads "Old As" for clever "Old As Dirt" centerpieces!
 Throw in a few gummy worms and a trowel.

 - You can also use "old and outdated" technology as room or table decorations.
 Try the local thrift store for typewriters, floppy disks, 8-track player, or a rotary phone.

 - Or go with "getting old" decorations; Geritol vitamins, prune juice, adult diapers, wind-up false teeth, magnifying glasses, dentures adhesive, and copies of ARP magazines.

 Have a roast.
 Make sure your guests know your plan, and ask them to bring a favorite story to tell.
 You can do a celebrity roast format where a variety of guests get "on stage" to poke fun at the star of the show.
 We don't want to hurt anyone's feelings (at least not too much), so use this approach only if you know the guests and are sure they won't "cross the line."
 The other option is to have a single person do the roasting.
 Best friends are perfect for this.
 They know all the secret little stories, but they also know where to draw the line.